TechTitans-UofM/techtitans-uofm.github.io/_posts/2023-07-19-Music Management System.md

 Meticulously, TTMMS is designed to offer a user-friendly and intuitive experience.
 It caters to music enthusiasts of all ages and backgrounds who own music on their devices, providing exceptional control and organization of music.

 TTMMS surpasses the capabilities of simple music players by enabling users to easily create playlists and gain valuable insights into their listening habits through detailed tracking of listening statistics of each song.
 By reporting detailed listening statistics, TTMMS empowers users to make informed decisions when curating playlists for various activities, reducing the need to skip tracks and ensuring uninterrupted listening enjoyment.
-For users who are not content on creating a playlist, TTMMS also offers an intuitive song queue, minimizing the effort for users to begin enjoying a temporary customized collection of continuous music.
+For users who are not content with creating a playlist, TTMMS also offers an intuitive song queue, minimizing the effort for users to begin enjoying a temporary customized collection of continuous music.

 The initial release of TTMMS focuses on offline functionality, with future iterations planned to introduce additional song-editing options such as remixes and a network feature that allows sharing playlists, showcasing listening statistics among users, and intelligent genre discovery.
 Moreover, TTMMS plans to offer versatile sound-shaping options, allowing users to tailor their music to their preferences by adjusting audio settings such as bass, treble, and tempo.
 These personalized settings are envisioned to be saved and persist across playbacks, ensuring a consistent and optimized audio experience without permanently modifying the original music files.
 Finally, TTMMS intends to go beyond simple randomized music recommendation systems by harnessing intelligent methods to suggest new music genres based on the user’s existing music collection, fostering meaningful musical exploration and discovery.